-c) The deaft Restructuring documents were submitted to National Highways Authority of India on 5th May, 2015for review, and also submitted the executed documents on 26th July, 2015 for approval to National Highways Authority of India .
+c) The draft Restructuring documents were submitted to National Highways Authority of India on 5th May, 2015 for review, and also submitted the executed documents on 26th July, 2015 for approval to National Highways Authority of India.

-d) As per the terms of the sanction, the Term Loan II of 340,00,000 is repayable within 20 equal instalments immediately from the next month of the disbursement.
-The total amount of term loan II disbursed was 31,12,00,000/- and the same has been fully repaid during the FY 2017-18.
+d) As per the terms of the sanction, the Term Loan II of ₹4,000 lakhs is repayable within 20 equal instalments immediately from the next month of the disbursement.
+The total amount of term loan II disbursed was ₹3,112 lakhs and the same has been fully repaid during the FY 2017 - 18.

-c) As per the terms of the Restructuring package, an amount of ₹39.20 Crs were kept as Debt Service Reserve Account with the Lead bank for the FY: 2014-15 to 2016-17.
-As per the decision of the consortium of Lenders and the Minutes of the Meeting dated 19th May, 2017, the DSRA lying in the form of FDRs amounting to Rs.
-39.20 ers were redeemed and the proceeds were utilitised for the prepayment of 25% of the Funded Interest Term proportionately to the Lenders along with the repayment of Term Loan II in full, so as to to reduce the interest burden on the SPV.
-Hence the Interest and Principal payments for the FY 2017-18 & FY 2018-19 & Partially for FY 2019-20 have been serviced in advance by way of pre payment of FITL loan as per the repayment schedule.
-The repayment of the amounts prepaid.
+e) As per the terms of the Restructuring package, an amount of ₹ 3,920 lakhs were kept as Debt Service Reserve Account with the Lead bank for the FY: 2014 - 15 to 2016 - 17.
+As per the decision of the consortium of Lenders and the Minutes of the Meeting dated 19th May, 2017, the DSRA lying in the form of FDRs amounting to ₹ 3,920 lakhs were redeemed and the proceeds were utilised for the prepayment of 25% of the Funded Interest Term proportionately to the Lenders along with the repayment of Term Loan II in full, so as to to reduce the interest burden on the SPV.
+Hence the Interest and Principal payments for the FY 2017-18 & FY 2018 - 19 & Partially for FY 2019 - 20 have been serviced in advance by way of pre payment of FITL loan as per the repayment schedule .
+The repayment on account of Interest and Principal obligations to FITL account has started in the FY 2019 - 2020 after the adjustment of the amounts prepaid.

-e) Terms of Repayment of Term Loans
+f) Terms of Repayment of Term Loans

-1) The tenor of the repayment of the Term Loan - I for $(450,00,000 \text{ shall be for a period of 12 years (twelve) years excluding 2.9 years of moratorium with 48 structured unequal quarterly Instalments ranging from <math>(5,00,000 \text{ to } (78,66,00,000 \text{ per annum as per the approved restructuring package.})$ f) The rate of Interest paid to all the Londers is 10.10% per annum
+1) The tenor of the repayment of the Term Loan - I for ₹45,000 lakhs shall be for a period of 12 years (twelve) years excluding 2.9 years of moratorium with 48 structured unequal quarterly Instalments ranging from ₹5 lakhs to ₹ 7,866 lakhs per annum as per the approved restructuring package.